 Eat Pray Love by Elizabeth Gilbert

-In Eat Pray Love, Elizabeth Gilbert travels from her home city of New York to Italy, India and Bali.
-But the Italy section of the book is my favourite because of its vibrant lust for life.
+In Eat Pray Love, Elizabeth Gilbert travels from her home city of New York to Italy, India, and Bali.
+But the Italy section of the book is my favorite because of its vibrant lust for life.